libigl/libigl/tutorial/tutorial.md

 }
 ```

-The callback has to registered in the viewer as follows:
+The callback is registered in the viewer as follows:

 ```cpp
 viewer.callback_key_down = &key_down;